 Most schools and colleges, as well as many businesses, are developing new educational and training initiatives incorporating new technology that is used to deliver information, including the Internet, laptops, SMART boards, tablets, media labs, technology labs and more.

-The emphasis is in equipping you to leverage technology in order to facilitate instruction in a wide variety of settings.
+Educational Technology equips you to leverage technology in order to facilitate instruction in a wide variety of settings.
 You will acquire technical and research skills involving equipment, software, web-based applications, current issues, trends, theories, and principles of instructional design.

 After you graduate from the educational technology program, you will be able to design and develop sound instructional technology plans, including evaluating, budgeting and implementing initiatives in schools and companies.
 Additionally, as online virtual learning becomes more popular, when you hold this degree, you will be sought out by cyber schools, human resources areas and training departments.